wrye-bash/wrye-bash/issue_template.md

 of any `stdout/stderr` window that pops up with errors (python tracebacks).

 * Is the problem related to the **Bashed Patch** ?
 If so include the following:
-  * Your Load Order (in spoiler tags).
+  * Your Load Order (attach a txt).
 Right click on a column header in the Mods tab > 'List Mods...'.
-  * Your Bashed Tags (in spoiler tags).
+  * Your Bashed Tags (attach a txt).
 Right click on a column header in the Mods tab > 'List Bash Tags...'.
-  * Your Bashed Patch config (in spoiler tags).
+  * Your Bashed Patch config (attach a txt).
 Right click on the Bashed patch in the Mods tab > 'List Patch Config...'.

   Be sure to supply the **minimal load order and patch options that reproduce your bug.** That is, deselect all batch patch options and deactivate all the